lus-cas/BARES/README.md

 # Introduction

-This is a **BARES (Basic ARithmetic Expression Evaluator based on Stacks)** programming project, that includes a recursive descending parser for an **EBNF (Extended Backus-Naur Form)** grammar.
+This is a **BARES (Basic ARithmetic Expression Evaluator based on Stacks)** programming project, that includes a recursive descending parser for **EBNF (Extended Backus-Naur Form)** grammar.

 # Compile and Run

 In order to generate a BARES executable at the "bin" dir, run:
 > $ make

-To run this project based on input and output files:
+To run this project using input and output files:
 > $ ./bin/bares <input_file> [output_file]

 By using std::cin (input) and std::cout (output):